Motorcade

-A motorcade, or autocade, is a procession of motor vehicles.
-Uses can include ceremonial processions for funerals or demonstrations, but can also be used to provide security while transporting a very important person.
+A motorcade, or autocade, is a procession of motor vehicles, which can be used for ceremonial processions, funerals or demonstrations, or to provide security while transporting a very important person.
 The American presidential motorcade is an example of both and is a staple of public appearances by the president of the United States.

 Etymology

 The term motorcade was coined by Lyle Abbot (in 1912 or 1913 when he was automobile editor of the Arizona Republican), and is formed after cavalcade, playing off of the last syllable in that word.
 The original suffix in cavalcade is actually "-ade", and there is no "-cade" in either French or Latin. -cade has since become a productive suffix in English, leading to the alternative names carcade, autocade, and even Hoovercade (after J. Edgar Hoover) as a suffix meaning "procession".
 Eric Partridge called the name a "monstrosity", and Lancelot Hogben considered the word to be a "counterfeit coinage".